ANDY CROSS is known for his rich oil paintings but began studying Jewellery.

-ANDY CROSS was born in Hamilton, Lanarkshire, in 1944.
-From 1971 to 1975, he attended Glasgow School of Art as a mature student, graduating in Jewellery and Silversmithing.
+Born in Hamilton, Lanarkshire, in 1944, Andy attended Glasgow School of Art from 1971 to 1975 as a mature student, graduating in Jewellery and Silversmithing.
 In his third year at Art School he won a competition to design and make a trophy for the Clyde Canoe Club.
 In his fourth year he was commissioned to design and make a silver and gold trophy for a Highland School.
 Following graduation, he began teaching Art and Design in Lanarkshire and Glasgow Schools.

 He has exhibited widely and has work in collections including those of the Bank of Scotland, The Atholl Trust and East Kilbride Development Corporation.